trisquel87/basic-maven-plugin-codecov/README.md

 mvn cobertura:cobertura
 ```

-Finally, type this command at the end of your CI build:
+Finally, launch this command at the end of your CI build:

 ```sh
 bash <(curl -s https://codecov.io/bash)